What is Inventory Planning? Definition, Benefits, Challenges, & Tips

 Just-in-time inventory cons

-• A company may not be able to fulfill the need or requirement of a large and unexpected order immediately because it does not have enough inventory.
+• A company may be unable to immediately fulfill the need or requirement of a large and unexpected order because it does not have enough inventory.

-• A business can be out of stock for days if the supplier does not deliver the items on time and in the right quantities.
+• If the supplier does not deliver the items on time and in the right quantities, a business can be out of stock for days.
 The direct impact would be a large loss of profit.

 Periodic Inventory System